Kvalifik/how-we-work/how-we-use-nodejs.md

 We use JWT for authenticating our frontends, passport-jwt for handling the authentication and bcrypt for hashing our passwords.
 We always salt our passwords, and never store them in plaintext, anywhere.

 ## Google Cloud Platform
 Google Cloud Platform is the only hosting platform that we use for backend projects.
-Here is list of services that we use:
+Here is a list of services that we use:
 - Container Registry for storing our images
 - Cloud Run for hosting our containers
 - Logging